 A Reflection on Psalm 148

-(There was a video associated with the post but it is no longer available.
-But if you get to see a starling murmuration at some time, you are in for a real treat.)
+(There was a video associated with the post.
+Unfortunately it is no longer available.
+In its place I have added another.
+If you get to see a starling murmuration at some time, you are in for a real treat.)

 Read Psalm 148 (or maybe 1, 8, 19, 146-150)